Whirlpool Corporation: 1980s to 2000s: International Expansion

 In 1987, Whirlpool began selling compact washers in India and acquired a majority interest in Inglis of Canada.
 In 1988, Whirlpool bought a 53% stake in the large-appliance division of Philips N.V., creating a joint venture called Whirlpool International.
 The purchase made Whirlpool the world's largest manufacturer of major appliances, with annual sales of approximately $6 billion.
 The remaining 47% stake was purchased from Philips in 1991, completing the acquisition.
 In 1989, Whirlpool acquired the Roper brand and Bauknecht of Germany.

 Whirlpool entered the Indian market in the late 1980s as part of its global expansion strategy.
 It founded a joint venture with the TVS Group and established the first Whirlpool manufacturing facility in Puducherry, where it manufactured washing machines.
 In 1995, Whirlpool acquired Kelvinator India Limited, marking an entry into the refrigerator market as well.
 That same year, the company acquired major shares in TVS joint venture, and in 1996, the Kelvinator and TVS acquisitions were merged to create Whirlpool of India Limited.
 This expanded the company's portfolio on the Indian subcontinent to include washing machines, refrigerators, microwave ovens, and air conditioners.
 Whirlpool of India Limited is headquartered in Gurgaon, and it owns three manufacturing facilities at Faridabad, Puducherry and Pune.
+The Pune opened most recently, in 2022.

 In 1997, the company acquired a majority stake in Embraco, a Brazilian maker of compressors for refrigeration.
 In 2000, it acquired Brazilian appliance maker Multibrás, owner of the brands Brastemp and Consul, including its stake in Embraco.
 In 2001, Inglis Ltd. changed its name to Whirlpool Canada.
 Whirlpool continues to market Inglis appliances to this day.